ahmadajmi/learning-javascript/README.md

 ### Classes in JavaScript

-Simply NO classes in JS, but all you want it objects.
+Simply NO classes in JS, but all you want is objects.

 [Inheritance VS compositions in JavaScript]( http://stackoverflow.com/questions/8696695/composition-inheritance-and-aggregation-in-javascript)